yocontra/faces/README.md

 ### createStream(opt)

 createStream returns a readable/writeable stream that you can pipe image buffers too.
-Takes most image formats (png, jpeg, tiff, etc.) - .write(image buffer) and it will .emit('data', image buffer, faces)
+Takes most image formats (png, jpeg, tiff, etc.) - .write(image buffer) and it will .emit('data', image buffer, faces, cvimg)

 ### find(buffer, opt, cb)

 The actual facial recognition worker. opt is optional.
 Callback receives (err, faces) where faces is an array of ```{x,y,height,width}```

+## draw(faces, cvimg, opt, cb)

+opt.type can be either ellipse or rectangle opt.color = [0,255,0] by default
+opt.thickness is 0-255
+cb receives (err, buff) where buff is a new image buffer

 ### toImageUrl(buf, fmt="png")